Donuts are easily one of the best desserts out there. I’m a Dunkin’ fan myself, because it’s really tough to beat fresh, fluffy donuts.

 - In large bowl, mix together all of the dry ingredients for your donuts.

-- Add the liquid ingredients in, then mix everything up until you have a dough and there is no dry mixture left.
-I started mixing with a silicone spatula but used my hands because it was much easier.
-Note that you don't want to overmix, so it's okay if the mixture is still somewhat crumbly.
+- Add the butter and Greek yogurt, then mix everything up until you have a dough and there is no dry mixture left.
+I use my hands to mix it all together right in the bowl.

 - Once the air fryer is preheated, add your donuts.
 I could only fit 3, so I did 2 batches.
-Air fry at 370 degrees for 4 minutes, carefully flipping them over halfway through.
+Air fry at 350 degrees for 4 minutes, flipping the donuts after 2 minutes.

-- While the donuts cook, prep the glaze by whisking together your powdered sugar with milk.
-When you remove the donuts, dip both sides in the glaze, then add to a cooling rack to allow the glaze to set for 5-10 minutes.
+- While the protein donuts cook, prep the glaze by whisking together your powdered sugar with milk.
+If you want to make pink frosting, all I did was add some pink food coloring!
+Dip the donuts in the glaze, or use a spoon to drizzle the frosting over the top.

 - Repeat until all donuts are done, then enjoy!
 These donuts are best served fresh, but can be stored and enjoyed as leftovers.